avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

-Thank you to the following users for very helpful comments: to Rich O'Hara and Patrick Hausmann for pointing out that sd(<data.frame>) and mean(<data.frame>) is deprecated; to Arnau Serra-Cayuela for pointing out a typo in the LDA section; to John Christie for suggesting a more compact form for my printMeanAndSdByGroup() function.
+Thank you to the following users for very helpful comments: to Rich O'Hara and Patrick Hausmann for pointing out that sd(<data.frame>) and mean(<data.frame>) is deprecated; to Arnau Serra-Cayuela for pointing out a typo in the LDA section; to John Christie for suggesting a more compact form for my printMeanAndSdByGroup() function, and to Rama Ramakrishnan for suggesting a more compact form for my mosthighlycorrelated() function.

 Contact
 -------